 Ah, cold calling.
 While it’s not exactly America’s favorite pastime (63% of salespeople say cold calling is what they dislike most about their jobs), it’s been an integral part of sales and marketing since man uttered the first elevator pitch.

 As a demand generation agency that provides teleservices for many of the world’s largest tech companies, it’s safe to say we’ve had our fair share of ‘cold calls gone wrong’.

-Since it’s unfair for children to be the only ones having fun on Halloween, we’ve decided to take you behind the scenes of our engagement centers with these five cold-calling horror stories.
+Since it’s unfair for children to be the only ones having fun on Halloween, we’ve decided to take you behind the scenes of our call centers with these five cold-calling horror stories.

 We asked our fellow Televerdians to share the cringiest, creepiest, and downright silliest stories they have from their days on the phone.

 So dim the lights, put on some spooky music, and get ready for a treat.